-Digital graphic media for industrial design used to convey complex design and manufacturing criteria.
-Focuses on design solutions for conceptual and structural problems with an emphasis on drawing techniques, rapid visualization, color theory, and Computer Assisted Design (CAD) techniques required for effective visual communication.
+Intermediate form development and visual communication skills used to create and convey complex design and manufacturing concepts.
+Focuses on design solutions for conceptual and structural problems with an emphasis on sketch modeling, intermediate design principles, rapid visualization, and Computer Assisted Design (CAD) techniques required for effective visual communication in industry.

 IDE 160 Intermediate CAD